Icinga/get-started-docs/doc/debian/02-icingadb.md

-# Icinga DB on Ubuntu
+# Icinga DB on Debian

 ## Installing Icinga DB Package
 Use your distribution’s package manager to install the icingadb package as follows: